 Bible Study from Matthew 5:1-3

-The Sermon on the Mount by Jesus Christ is well recognized, but there are also many people who don’t completely understand it.
+But, there are also many people who don’t completely understand it.

 This is especially true when it comes to the 8 Beatitudes listed in the famous sermon.

-Let’s look at verses 1-3 from Matthew 5 where Jesus states; “blessed are the poor in spirit“, one of the best known of the eight beatitudes.
+Today, let’s look at verses 1-3 from Matthew 5 where Jesus states; “blessed are the poor in spirit“, one of the best known of the eight beatitudes.

 When Jesus saw the crowds, He went up on the mountain; and after He sat down, His disciples came to Him.